ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0005-code-organization/index.md

 `Application.fs` depends on `Domain.fs`, and so on.
 Similarly, within each source file, definition must precede use.

-For larger applications, switching to vertical slice architecture may be preferred.
-With vertical slice architecture, `Story.fs` (or a variation thereof) would contain domain, application, infrastructure, web, and maybe even test
+For larger applications, switching to vertical slice architecture is preferred as related code is typically read or modified together rather than someone reading domain or application top to buttom.
+With vertical slice architecture, `Story.fs` (or a variation thereof) would contain domain, application, infrastructure, web:
-code:

 - Shared.fs
 - Story.fs (domain + application + infrastructure + ASP.NET handlers + test)
 - Program.fs

-`Story.fs` could also be a folder with multiple files or its own assembly for faster compile times.
+`Story.fs` could also be a folder with multiple files or its own assembly for faster fan-out compile times across slices.
+The F# compiler is mostly sequential across an assembly, so slices depending on each other would make compilation sequential.

-Vertical slice architecture potentially improves compile times.
-The F# compiler is mostly sequential across an assembly with multiple assemblies compiled in parallel.
-For this reason, organizing code into dependent assemblies for domain, application, integration, web, unit test, and integration test is a bad idea.
-Compilation becomes sequential across the solution.

 ## Decision

-To best illustrate the concepts, and until the sample grows sufficiently large, we use horizontal architecture.
-We also stick with one F# file per layer of the onion, even though compared to typical C# files, F# files are large.
-Roughly speaking, each module within each file would correspond to a class in F# (and nested modules to subfolders).
+To illustrate the concepts as if it was a larger application, we use vertical slice architecture with one F# file per vertical slice.
+It makes files larger, but keeps code changing together next to each other.
+Roughly speaking, each module within such file corresponds to a class in C# (and nested modules to subfolders).
 With types defined in dependency order and a reasonable IDE, navigating large files is a non-issue.

 ## Consequences

-Compile time is starting to become a concern.
+Compile time is starting to become a concern with sequential ordering of layers in horizontal architecture.

 ## See also